-Prior to Fall 2018, I was at the University of North Dakota.
-There, Torts was a year-long sequence: Torts I and Torts II.
+In looking at old exams, note that prior to Fall 2018, I was at the University of North Dakota where Torts was a year-long sequence: Torts I and Torts II.
 The distribution of topics changed over the years between Torts I and Torts II, with the exception that Torts I always at least covered negligence.
-Together, Torts I and Torts II were five credit hours, although the breakdown varied - most recently it was three credit hours for Torts I and two credit hours for Torts II.
+Together, Torts I and Torts II were five credit hours, although the breakdown varied-most recently it was three credit hours for Torts I and two credit hours for Torts II.

-Prior to 2017, Torts essay exams were quite long-for example, three hours.
-These exams tended to be sprawling in terms of facts and very broad in terms of subject-matter coverage, ordinarily covering most of the material from the Torts I or Torts II course, as applicable.
-In comparison with these pre-2017 exams, your Fall 2018 exam will be generally shorter and more focused in terms of subject matter.
+Also note that these days I use a multiple-choice section that is half of the whole final.
+In many previous years, the multiple choice section was a considerably smaller fraction.
+That means some of the old Torts essay exams are quite sprawling in terms of facts and very broad in terms of subject-matter coverage, ordinarily covering most of the material from the Torts I or Torts II course, as applicable.
+Your exam will be more focused in terms of subject matter than the broadest exams in the Exam Archive.